Author: Edward Conard

 Innovation can grow the economy in two ways: discovering new products and reducing the cost of existing products.

 In both cases, no incremental resources are needed to create more value in the economy.
 Innovation subsequently spurs competition, and thus lowers prices, which is largely captured by consumers.
-Thus, lower prices are usually a reflection of higher quality goods at a new “
+Thus, lower prices are usually a reflection of higher quality goods at a new “quality-adjusted price.”
+Innovation keeps markets competitive by driving down prices or exiting the market.

 Another interesting link that has been drawn is the relationship between investment and productivity.
-There is a delicate balance between consumption and investment, and Nobel Prize winning economist Edmund Phelps contends that capital investment is in chronically short supply.
-The United States is continually in short supply of equity needed to underwrite downside risk associated with making investments.
+There is a delicate balance between consumption and investment, and Nobel Prize-winning economist Edmund Phelps contends that capital investment is in chronically short supply.
+The United States is continually in short supply of equity needed to underwrite the downside risk associated with making investments.

 The Role of the Trade Deficit